 Great Smoky Mountains National Park straddles the Tennessee – North Carolina state line.
 Your exact location should be based on what specifically interests you, so you can cut down on your driving.

 For many tourists though, the towns of Gatlinburg, Pigeon Forge, and Sevierville in Tennessee make great bases.
 Gatlinburg and Pigeon Forge specifically are massive tourist towns and traffic can be outrageous (in Gatlinburg especially).
 My advice is to get an early start to try to beat the traffic.
-It’s no joke.
+It’s should not be underestimated.

 Final Thoughts

 Great Smoky Mountains has a lot of hiking opportunities, but I think it’s important to pay attention and pick trails strategically.
 This is the most visited park in the United States and because of that, some trails can get very crowded.
 But, there will always be pockets of the park where you can find peace in nature.
-Plan accordingly and you can have a great visit.
+Plan accordingly and you can have a great visit as you visit cover the best things to do in the Smoky Mountains.

 Continue Your Adventure